kestral246/hud_compass/README.md

 How to enable
 -------------

-This mod defaults to not displaying compass and clock.
+This mod defaults to not displaying a compass or a clock.
 To enable, use the chat command:

-	"/compass" -> By default this places a compass and clock in the bottom right corner of the screen.
+	"/compass" -> By default this places just a compass in the bottom right corner of the screen.

-Repeated use of this command will toggle the display of the compass and clock off and on.
+Repeated use of this command will toggle the display of the compass off and on.

-**New:** When given with an argument, the position of the compass and clock can be changed.
+When given with an argument, the user can select whether to display just a compass, or a compass and a clock, and which corner of the screen to place them in.
 This is particularly useful with Android clients, where the bottom right corner of the screen has the jump button.

-	"/compass 1" -> top right corner
-	"/compass 2" -> bottom right corner
-	"/compass 3" -> bottom left corner
-	"/compass 4" -> top left corner
+	"/compass 1" -> compass only, top right corner "/compass 2" -> compass only, bottom right corner "/compass 3" -> compass only, bottom left corner "/compass 4" -> compass only, top left corner

+	"/compass 5" -> compass and clock, top right corner "/compass 6" -> compass and clock, bottom right corner "/compass 7" -> compass and clock, bottom left corner "/compass 8" -> compass and clock, top left corner

 In addition:

-	"/compass 0" -> forces compass off.
+	"/compass 0" -> forces compass and clock off.

+**Note:** The clock is a 24-hour clock, with only one hand that displays the hours.
+Noon is at the top and midnight is at the bottom.

 Local mod storage is used to maintain the state and position of hud_compass display between sessions, per user.